-The Contractor shall allow women and their newborns to receive up to 48 hours of inpatient hospital care after a routine vaginal delivery and up to 96 hours of inpatient care after a cesarean delivery.
-The attending health care provider, in consultation with the mother, may discharge the mother or newborn prior to the minimum length of stay.
+The Contractor shall allow women to receive up to 48 hours of inpatient hospital care after a routine vaginal delivery and up to 96 hours of inpatient care after a cesarean delivery.
+The attending health care provider, in consultation with the mother, may discharge the mother prior to the minimum length of stay.
 A normal newborn may be granted an extended stay in the hospital of birth when the mother's continued stay in the hospital is beyond the 48 or 96 hour stay.